DJ-Greenwood/CognitiveInsight/README.md

 ## The Challenge

-AI and modern data systems generate overwhelming volumes of logs and outputs — often stored without structure or clear lineage.
+AI/ML pipelines generate overwhelming volumes of logs and outputs — often stored without structure or clear lineage.
 In regulated industries, this creates two big problems:

 - **Excessive Audit Overhead** – Every event is logged "just in case," wasting storage and compute.
 - **Opaque AI Decisions** – Model outputs can't always be explained or verified.